clarity20/shellmath/README.md

 0m0.580s
 ```

-(When sizing up these timings, do keep in mind that every invocation of either script
+(When sizing up these timings, do keep in mind that ___we are timing the
+computation of e from its Maclaurin polynomial.
+Every invocation of either
-is exercising the shellfloat arithmetic subroutines 31 times.)
+script is exercising the shellfloat arithmetic subroutines 31 times.___)

 The comment header in `faster_e_demo.sh` explains the optimization and shows
 how to put this faster version to work for you.